Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Abstract

 \section{Abstract}

-The link between information and energy introduces the observer and their knowledge into the understanding of a fundamental quantity of physics.
-Two approaches compete to account for this link, Brillouin's negentropy law of information and Landauer's law on data erasure, which are often confused.
-The first, based on the Clausius' inequality and Shannon's mathematical results is very robust, while the second, based on the simple idea that information needs a material embodiment (data-bits) is today perceived as more physical and prevails.
+The link between information and energy introduces the observer and their knowledge into the understanding of a fundamental quantity in physics.
+Two approaches compete to account for this link---Brillouin's negentropy law of information and Landauer's law on data erasure---which are often confused.
+The first, based on Clausius’ inequality and Shannon’s mathematical results, is very robust, whereas the second, based on the simple idea that information requires a material embodiment (data bits), is now perceived as more physical and therefore prevails.
 In this paper, we show that Landauer's idea results from a confusion between information (a global emergent concept) and data (a local material object).
 This confusion leads to many inconsistencies and is incompatible with thermodynamics and information theory.
-The reason it prevails is interpreted to be due to a frequent tendency of materialism towards reductionism, neglecting emergence and seeking to eliminate the role of the observer.
-A paradoxical trend given that it is often accompanied by the materialist idea that all scientific knowledge nevertheless originates from observation.
+The reason it prevails is interpreted as being due to a frequent tendency of materialism towards reductionism, neglecting emergence and seeking to eliminate the role of the observer.
+A paradoxical trend, considering that it is often accompanied by the materialist idea that all scientific knowledge, nevertheless, originates from observation.
 Information and entropy are actually emergent quantities introduced in the theory by convention.